akornatskyy/wheezy.http/doc/userguide.rst

    :lines: 36-43

-The integration with various WSGI application servers vary, however the principal of WSGI entry point is the same accross those implementaion.
+The integration with various WSGI application servers vary, however the principal of WSGI entry point is the same across those implementations.

 Middleware
 ----------